 Use A System For Papers

 Papers pile up fast.
 As much as I wish I could just throw away any papers I find around the house, there are some that I have to hold on to.
-Rather than having a pile (or more) of papers lying somewhere, create a system for storing and organizing them.
+Rather than having a pile (or more) of papers lying somewhere, create a home organization system for storing them.

 Unless you have a ton of important papers to keep, you don’t have to use a bulky filing cabinet to store them.
 Instead, use a filing box or expandable file folder that you store out of sight.
 And if you have lots of your kids’ creative work piling up, use my tips for storing children’s artwork!